Chris Wondolowski: International career

 Following his successful stint with the Earthquakes during the 2010 season which included winning the 2010 MLS Golden Boot, Wondolowski was called up to Winter Training Camp with the United States men's national soccer team.
-At the conclusion of the three-week camp, his first cap with the national team came in a January 22, 2011 friendly against Chile at the Home Depot Center in Carson, California.
+At the conclusion of the three-week camp, his first cap with the national team came in a January 22, 2011, friendly against Chile at the Home Depot Center in Carson, California.

 On May 23, 2011, Wondolowski was named to the United States roster for the 2011 CONCACAF Gold Cup competition.

 In 2012, Wondolowski was called into the United States' initial 27-man roster for a series of three friendlies and the first two World Cup qualifiers for the U.S. Wondolowski made the 23-man roster but only appeared once as a sub in a friendly 0–0 draw against Canada.

 On July 5, 2013, Wondolowski scored his first international goal in a match against Guatemala at Qualcomm Stadium in San Diego, California, and four days later, wearing a jersey on which his name was spelled "Wondowlowski", he scored a hat-trick in the first half against Belize at Jeld-Wen Field in Portland, Oregon.
 He continued his scoring run with a brace against Cuba at Rio Tinto Stadium in Sandy, Utah.
 On February 1, 2014, Wondolowski added two more goals to his tally, by scoring a brace against South Korea at StubHub Center in Carson, California.

-Since the Gold Cup, Wondolowski plays with an extra 'W' on the inside of his shirt when on National Team duty.
+Since the Gold Cup, Wondolowski plays with an extra 'W' on the inside of his shirt when on national team duty.
 This happened after scoring a hat-trick against Belize while having an extra W on his shirt by mistake.

 In 2017, he was named to the preliminary 40-man roster for the Gold Cup, but was not called up during the tournament.
 On August 27, 2017, he was called up to the 26-man roster for the World Cup qualifiers taking place on September 2, against Costa Rica, and September 5, against Honduras.

 2014 FIFA World Cup

 Wondolowski was selected as one of the final 23 players chosen for the 2014 FIFA World Cup to represent the United States.
 On June 22, 2014, Wondolowski came in as a substitute for Clint Dempsey in the 87th minute during the Group G game against Portugal.
 On July 1 he came in as a substitute for Graham Zusi in the 72nd minute in the Group of 16 elimination game against Belgium.
-In the final minutes of normal time in what was then a 0–0 game, Wondolowski failed to direct his shot on the net from just yards out and Belgium won in extra time.
+In the final minutes of regulation in what was then a 0–0 game, Wondolowski failed to direct his shot on the net from just yards out and Belgium won in extra time.
 "I'm gutted to have let down everyone but especially my teammates," said Wondolowski about the missed opportunity.
 In extra time Wondolowski nearly set up the game tying goal, but the chance was missed by teammate Clint Dempsey.